The Intervention: Forensic Assertive Community Treatment (FACT)

 Who is Served: Men and women with current or recent involvement in the criminal justice system who have serious mental illness and continuous high service needs

-Approximately 20% of inmates in jails and 15% of inmates in state prisons have a serious mental illness.1 It is estimated that 17% of inmates (15% of males and 31% of females) in New York City jails have symptoms of a serious mental illness.2 Mostly poor people of color, justice-involved people with mental illness often struggle with the burdens of homelessness and drug addiction, chronic physical health problems, and social isolation.
+Approximately 20% of people held in jails and 15% of people held in state prisons have a serious mental illness.1 It is estimated that 17% of people incarcerated (15% of males and 31% of females) in New York City jails have symptoms of a serious mental illness.2 Mostly poor people of color, justice-involved people with mental illness often struggle with the burdens of homelessness and drug addiction, chronic physical health problems, and social isolation.
 While incarcerated, people with mental illness receive limited and often inappropriate psychiatric care.
 Moreover, they are frequently released without any plan for ongoing care in the community, leading to a revolving door of arrest, confinement, release, and rearrest.

 The FACT Approach